qouteall/qouteall-blog/blog/2025/Traps to Developers.md

   - In C++, `std::string` has no constraint of encoding and is similar to byte array.
 String length and indexing is based on bytes.
   - No language mentioned above do string length and indexing based on grapheme cluster.
   - In SQL, `varchar(100)` limits 100 code points (not byte).
-- Some text files have byte order mark (BOM) at the beginning.
-For example, FE FF means file is in big-endian UTF-16.
+- Some Windows text files have byte order mark (BOM) at the beginning.
+It's U+FEFF zero-width no-break space (it's normally invisible).
+FE FF means file is in big-endian UTF-16.
 EF BB BF means UTF-8.
-It's mainly used in Windows.
-Some non-Windows software does not handle BOM.
+Some non-Windows software doesn't handle BOM.
 - When converting binary data to string, often the invalid places are replaced by � (U+FFFD)
 - [Confusable characters](https://github.com/unicode-org/icu/blob/main/icu4c/source/data/unidata/confusables.txt).
 - Normalization.
 For example é can be U+00E9 (one code point) or U+0065 U+0301 (two code points).
 String comparision works on binary data and don't consider normalization.